benwhale/saber-tech-test/PLAN.md

    - Now that I've created that, I want to create a new entry in my database each time I call that API endpoint with a url.
 Lets start by adding a post endpoint to accept the URL and return an object with the doc

    - Now I've done that; I need to actually push it to DynamoDB.
 Time to read up.
+   - This now works!

 3a.
 Listing urls? (or do later)

+    - Decided it felt like a complete feature to list urls
+    - I've added in a scan for all entries (looks like it's limited to 1MB, so a smarter solution needed in future to scroll through)
+    - Seemed sensible to test the looking up as well, so added a single url/slug get

 4. File Upload feature (only upload file)